 A liberal arts education at New College should develop one's intellectual and personal potential as fully as possible, and as a result instill interest in diverse academic disciplines and inspire a regard for views different from one's own.
-Courses that satisfy this LAC breadth requirement typically introduce a discipline, a field of study, a region, a time period, or a body of literature; have no pre-requisites; and are taught regularly by a faculty member in his or her area of expertise.
 LAC courses are identified in each semester class schedule and posted in the year's Liberal Arts Curriculum Guidelines.